 Carol is set in the winter of 1952-53, the same time that the Patricia Highsmith novel it is based on was first published.
 Therese (Mara) is a young shopgirl at a department store in New York City.
 It’s days before Christmas, and the floors are flooded with customers from sunrise to sunset.
 It becomes menial, exhausting work for Therese, until she meets Carol Aird (Blanchett), a housewife about ten to fifteen years older than her.
 Carol is an endearing, charming woman, despite the fact that she is locked in a battle for the custody her young daughter with her soon-to-be-ex-husband Harge (Kyle Chandler).
 Therese finds herself growing closer and closer to Carol, and as the holidays draw to a close, the two women embark on a westward journey to escape their respective status quos.
 In the process, they will enter into a romance forbidden by the time in which they live, while shadows of life at home are never far away.

 Despite its title, Carol is not duly focused on Blanchett’s character.
 Instead, the film is seen through the eyes of Mara’s Therese.
 The Highsmith novel is entitled The Price of Salt, which does not imply the dominance of either character.
 While this would have probably been a better way to market the project, it’s not detrimental to the scope of Haynes and company’s achievements.
-It’s hard to capture the significance of a sympathetic portrayal of homosexual characters in a work of fiction published in the 1950s, but screenwriter Phyllis Nagy makes a lot of good decisions in attempting to convey the importance of the source material.
-She succeeds in constructing an adaptation which is, within the context of its universe, entirely oblivious to any time in which the relationship between Therese and Carol would be perceived as anything other than among the most taboo of taboos.
+It’s hard to capture the significance of a sympathetic portrayal of gay characters in a work of fiction published in the 1950s, but screenwriter Phyllis Nagy makes a lot of good decisions in attempting to convey the importance of the source material.
+She succeeds in constructing an adaptation which is, within the context of its universe, entirely oblivious to any time except the one in which it is set and so intensely evocative within.